-- Client Industries.
-Experience in venture capital-backed companies in general, and our specific portfolio company industries: technology, life sciences and middle - Banking/Financial Services.
-Experience with banking, mutual fund or other financial services industries, including regulatory experience and specific knowledge of the Securities Act. - Finance, IT and other Business Processes.
-Extensive experience as an audit committee chair overseeing finance, accounting and internal controls, IT and other key business processes. - ✓ Enterprise Risk Management.
-Experience with enterprise risk management - processes and functions, including compliance and operations.
+- √ Client Industries.
+Experience in venture capital-backed companies in general, and our specific portfolio company industries: technology, life sciences and middle market. - ✓ Banking/Financial Services.
+Experience with banking, mutual fund or other financial services industries, including regulatory experience and specific knowledge of the Securities Act. - ✓ Leadership/Strategy.
+Both as partner at KPMG and board chair at various organizations, responsible for leading large teams and establishing and executing successful business strategies. - √ Finance, IT and other Business Processes.
+Extensive experience as an audit partner and audit committee chair related to finance, accounting and internal controls, IT and other key business processes - √ Enterprise Risk Management.
+Experience with enterprise risk management processes and functions, including compliance and operations. - √ Governance.

-✓ Governance.
 Experience with corporate governance issues, particularly in publicly-traded companies. - ✓ Strategic Planning.
-Experience with senior executive level strategic planning for publicly-traded companies, private companies and non-profit companies. ✓ Mergers and Acquisitions.
-Experience with public and/or private company - M&A, both in identifying targets and evaluating activities.
+Experience with senior executive level strategic planning for publicly-traded companies, private companies and non-profit companies. - ✓ Mergers and Acquisitions.
+Experience with public and/or private company M&A, both in identifying targets and evaluating potential targets, as well as post-acquisition integration.